On this page

 - Certified Surgical Instrument Specialist (CSIS)

 To become CSPDTs, individuals must pass an exam.
-To be eligible, they must meet one of the following requirements:
+Exam eligibility requires meeting the following requirements:

 - Have at least 12 months of full-time experience working in sterile processing and distribution